lecjlg/barc-docs/docs/source/userguide.rst

 Export button
 ^^^^^^^^^^^^^
 The export button provides the user with a tool to export their annotations, notes, metadata and details and the loaded data as a single document.
 The annotations will be outputted as a full screen image and include all the markings, custom lines and glyphs.
-It will also combine the contents of all the freeform textboxes and outline what meta data was selected in the checkboxes at the bottom of the labook.
+It will also combine the contents of all the freeform textboxes and outline what meta data was selected in the checkboxes at the bottom of the lab book.
 Key information about The data within FOREST wil also be included in the report.
 This will be included below the image data, and will specify the data file loaded, the variable and the timestep.

 Clear button
 ^^^^^^^^^^^^